What Are the Benefits of Adding Lime to Your Lawn?

 In addition, lime can be added during or shortly after seeding which will help the germinating seeds absorb nutrients and promote healthy grass growth

-Aside from being able to improve the growth of both grass and encourage germination, lime can also help areas such as mitigating thatch and also help neutralize any heavy metals that may be present in the soil.
+Aside from being able to improve the growth of both grass and encourage germination, lime can also help areas such as mitigating thatch and also help neutralize any heavy metals that may be present in your soil.
 Finally, adding lime to soil increases the availability of water and other essential nutrients to plants.

 Putting down lime is pretty much the same as putting down fertilizer.
 You can use either a drop-style or rotary spreader making the task reasonably quick.